 The landscapes and souks I had to leave behind in Morocco, but with a few cookbooks, the internet and the limited but growing number of Moroccan restaurants here in North America my Moroccan food journey continues.

-This vegan Moroccan Sweet Potato Chickpea Bowl gets a quick start with my favourite, priligy online purchase in india.
+This vegan Moroccan Sweet Potato Chickpea Bowl gets a quick start with my favourite, where to buy priligy in dubai.
 A small handful of dried fruit, plumped in hot water is added to the chickpea mixture.
 A sweet potato is tossed with a combination of cumin, cinnamon, tumeric and honey and then roasted.
 These are served over a bed of whole wheat couscous and then the whole bowl is topped with a crunchy pistachios.
 Add some greens on the side and you have a healthy, filling and satisfying meal.
 If you are following our monthly grocery shop, this is a great meal for weeks 3 or 4 when fresh produce may be getting low.

 Cover the sultanas/raisins/dried apricot in 1/2 cup of very hot (just boiled) water.
 Set aside for 10 minutes.